 1. Green Up with the Sharing Economy

-Similarly, Airbnb hosts can offer more sustainable living accommodations than many hotel chains, ensuring that travellers reduce the size of their carbon footprint, while also earning some additional money for their eco-friendly hosts.
+Similarly, Airbnb hosts can offer more sustainable living accommodations than many hotel chains, ensuring that travelers reduce the size of their carbon footprint while also earning some additional money for their eco-friendly hosts.

 2. Exercise for the Environment

 Another option working millennials might want to consider is working out on their way to the daily grind.

 Maybe you’re not doing as much cardio as you should be and need to save money.